jaredly/j3/Roadmap.md

+Ok next

+- [ ] ok, so now ... multi cursor, right?
+- [ ] one way to test multi-user is to have a button to let you switch userssss

+#

 Edit text -> centralize...

 => going to put it on `Top`, although it won't live in the persisted top, obviously.

 - [x] ok reduced the usage of cursor.text
-- [ ] now, move over the 'id update' stuff to the top tmpText
+- [x] now, move over the 'id update' stuff to the top tmpText

-- [ ] How do we /update/ the tmpText?
+- [x] How do we /update/ the tmpText?

 Major next things